Attention Home Buyers: Here is the Inside Scoop About The Home Inspection Business

 If you are a home buyer or you hope to be one in the near term, there are some things you should understand about selecting a home inspector to work with.
 This article is an inside look at an industry that could be important to you when it comes time to buy or sell a house.

 Home inspection is a new industry

 Home inspection is a startlingly new industry.
 My parents bought several houses in the 1970’s and 1980’s and did not even have home inspections prior to buying their houses.
 As late as the early 2000’s the home inspection they did pay for was rudimentary, “just a guy with a flashlight and a screwdriver,” was how my father put it.
 A lot has changed.

 It is not too difficult in many parts of the country to wake up one day and call yourself a home inspector.
 In my home state of Washington, we have relatively stringent licensing standards.
 We are licensed by the Department of Licensing and they require that you take at least 120 hours of classroom training as well as 40-hours of ride-along inspections and pass a national home inspector exam to get your license.
 This is a far cry from simply declaring yourself a home inspector, but to anyone who has been in the business a while, completing these requirements is little more than a head of steam at the one-yard line.
 Proficiency with home inspection takes time and experience and arduous work.
-Yet there are currently only 31 states that require some form of licensing at all, which leaves 19 states where a career change is just a business card, screwdriver, and flashlight away.
+Here is a link to the American Society of Home Inspectors website which lists requirements by state to get your home inspection license.

 Challenges of the business